sierrawillliams/Lab3_COSC341/README.md

 [1] Once in the Welcome screen, the user starts the quiz from the beginning.
 The application shouldn't show any previously selected responses (e.g., response to question 1 in the previous attempt), if the user retakes the quiz.

+Other Grading Criteria

+[-2] Source code is very sparsely commented, poorly formatted (indent, spacing)

+[up to -20] Submission instruction not followed (e.g., no APKs)